 If the System is at least 80% funded, the balance of the Experience Account maintains a reserve for two permanent benefit increases.
 However, if the System is less than 80% funded, the reserve is restricted to one permanent benefit increase, based on the current allowable percentage granted for the permanent benefit increase.
 Excess investment gains that would have otherwise gone to the Experience Account, if not for the restrictions, will be applied to the System's net pension liability.
 Beginning June 30, 2016, allocations to the Experience Account will be amortized over ten years.
-At June 30, 2021 and 2020, the balance of the Experience Account Reserve was \$85,173,827 and \$12,289,990, respectively.
+At June 30, 2022 and 2021, the balance of the Experience Account Reserve was \$23,082,605 and \$85,173,827, respectively.
+The decrease in the Experience Account Reserve is explained as a subsequent event in Note B. Summary of Significant Accounting Policies.